Welham Green: First balloon landing in England

 Near this spot at 3.30 in the afternoon of September 15, 1784 Vincenzo Lunardi the Italian Balloonist made his first landing whilst on his pioneer flight in the English atmosphere.
 Having handed out a cat and dog the partners of his flight from London he re-ascended and continued North Eastward.

 Public transport

-The village is served by Welham Green railway station and local bus services provided by Uno, Centrebus and Sullivan Buses.
+The village is served by Welham Green railway station and local bus services such as 242, 243 and 305 provided by Uno, Centrebus and Central Connect.